adam-lynch/adam-lynch.github.io/writing/flexible-data-tables-with-css-grid.md

 Once we have enough pixels in our canvas to play with, we switch to a more typical table layout such that the columns are... well, columns.
 There are no major layout changes beyond this point but we still want to display the columns as best as we can for the salesperson viewing it.

 Assume there are a lot of columns (we'll look at how the user can configure the columns in more detail later).
 The table should fill the width of the screen (at least).
-Column widths then should be determined by their content and the type of values they contain; e.g. short / long text, date, number, URL, etc. Date columns should take up less room than long text col1umns.
+Column widths then should be determined by their content and the type of values they contain; e.g. short / long text, date, number, URL, etc. Date columns should take up less room than long text columns.

 Columns must have a minimum width and therefore only so many can fit into the viewport.
 As a result this table will be vertically and horizontally scrollable for a lot of salespeople.